Skip to main content

 Some countries impose Sales Tax or Value Added Tax (VAT) on international shipments, and require shippers to provide their recipient's national tax ID number on the label.

-If the country you're shipping to requires this, you can enter the national tax ID number in the "Company" field when creating your label 👍 Here's where to find that:
+If the country you're shipping to requires this, you can enter the national tax ID number in the "Recipient Tax ID" field when creating your label 👍 Here's where to find that at the bottom of the page:

 Your international recipient's Tax ID is similar to how Social Security Numbers (SSN) or Employer Identification Numbers (EIN) work in the United States 😉